|

 1836 when the Sandford House or Inn first opened until the Allison

-Hotel was built in 1906, the mode of local transportation was generally
+Hotel was built in 1906, the mode of local transportation was

-by horse-drawn carriage or on horseback.
+generally by horse-drawn carriage or on horseback.

 About 1836, Jack Dempsey

-built the American Hotel on the northeast corner of East Park Avenue
+built the American Hotel on the northeast corner of East Park

-rooms for $2 a day.
+and rented rooms for $2 a day.

-The first trains
+The first

-transportation.
-However, horses still provided the main transportation
+point-to-point transportation.
+However, horses still provided

-to locations that were unavailable to trains and streetcars. |
+the main transportation to locations that were unavailable to

 The Sandford House provided livery